 GOAL's Ebola response was complex and required huge commitment, courage and skill from our team members on the ground.
 Our work helped to keep thousands safe and healthy, combining medical and social and behaviour responses and approaches.

 The Nepal Earthquake, measuring a huge 7.9 magnitude, left thousands dead and many more homeless and in need of humanitarian aid in April 2015.
 GOAL's response was fast and effective, with an Emergency team dispatched within days who supported the coordination of the delivery of food items, shelter and sanitation support.

 Today, GOAL continues to be operational in 13 countries and provides advisory services in a further six countries, primarily in Latin America.
 Our work focuses on emergency response, protracted crises and longer term development.

-Reaching over five million people last year, GOAL works closely with our local and global partners to deliver lasting solutions for communities experiencing crisis and poverty.
+Reaching over six million people last year, GOAL works closely with our local and global partners to deliver lasting solutions for communities experiencing crisis and poverty.